Göngu-Hrólfs saga: Summary

 Now Hrolf is no longer obliged to aid Vilhjalm, he kills Sorkvir and leaves in secret with Princess Ingigerd.
 King Eirik realises that Hrolf had been the real hero and that his new brother-in-law is a fraud.
 He threatens Vilhjalm who swears he will kill Hrolf and bring Ingigerd back to Russia.
 When Vilhjalm catches up with them he persuades Hrolf to accept him as his servant again.
 As soon as he gets the chance, he betrays Hrolf, cutting his legs off, and takes Ingigerd to Jutland after forcing her to swear that she will say nothing of Hrolf, in return for her life.
-Meanwhile, a dwarf masquerading as a human named Mondul has ingratiated himself with Earl Thorgny and tricks him into believing his counsellor, Bjorn, has betrayed him, and the dwarf has taken the man’s status, wife and possessions.
-Meanwhile Vilhjalm appears with Ingigerd and boasts of his great feats.
-Hrolf manages to get to Bjorn’s house on horseback, where he hears what had occurred and takes Mondul prisoner.
-He forces the dwarf to make good what he has done, and for good measure, put Hrolf’s legs back on.
-Then he goes to Thorgny’s court and denounces Vilhjalm, who confesses that he murdered his own family, and he is put to death.
+Meanwhile, a dwarf masquerading as a human named Mondul has ingratiated himself with Earl Thorgny.
+The dwarf has tricked Thorgny into believing his counsellor, Bjorn, has betrayed him, and has taken Bjorn's status, wife and possessions.
+Vilhjalm now appears with Ingigerd and boasts of his great feats.
+Hrolf manages to get to Bjorn's house on horseback, where he hears what has occurred and takes Mondul prisoner.
+Hrolf forces the dwarf to make good what he has done, and for good measure, to put Hrolf's legs back on.
+Then Hrolf goes to Thorgny's court and denounces Vilhjalm, who confesses that he murdered his own family, and Vilhjalm is put to death.

 Earl Thorgny wishes to marry Princess Ingigerd, but she puts him off by pointing out that her father has not yet been avenged.
 Hrolf volunteers again and sets off for Russia with the assistance of Mondul the Dwarf and a large army.
 In the meantime, Tryggvi appears again and kills Earl Thorgny.
 Bjorn retreats to a castle.
 Two mysterious strangers help him defeat Tryggvi.
 Hrolf and his army defeat the Vikings and kill King Eirik and his monstrous warriors, with the aid of Mondul’s magic and two mysterious strangers.

-Only one of the strangers survives, however, and turns out to be Hrafn, and his dead brother is Krak.
-His real name, however, is Harald, and his is the son of Edgar, king of England, who has had his throne usurped.
+Only one of the strangers survives; he turns out to be Hrafn, while his dead brother is Krak.
+Hrafn's real name, however, is Harald, and he is the son of Edgar, king of England, who has had his throne usurped.
 They return to Jutland in time for Thorgny’s funeral feast, after which Hrolf agrees to aid Harald regain his throne from the usurper.
 Returning from England, Hrolf marries Ingigerd, and they go on to rule over Russia.
 They have many children, including Olaf who is king of Gardar during the time of Hromund Gripsson (of Hrómundar saga Gripssonar).
 The saga states that it is not known whether Hrolf died in battle or bed.